 In 2013, after being charged with professional incompetency, practice harmful to the public, sexual misconduct and unprofessional conduct, Piccirollo’s medical license was suspended in Illinois and placed on probation in Iowa.
 He is no longer licensed in either state.
 Please see the references below for more information about the patient lawsuits and disciplinary actions against him.

 According to a 2010 article, Piccirillo was trained by former ILADS president Dr. Daniel Cameron, who was also disciplined after various charges of egregious misconduct.
-In the article, Piccirillo claimed he had about 400 Lyme patients despite the confirmed cases in 2010 being only 135 and 68, respectively, in Illinois and Iowa.
+In the article, Piccirillo claimed he had about 400 Lyme patients despite the confirmed cases in 2010 being only 135 in Illinois and 68 in Iowa.

 According to a 2013 press release from the Iowa Board of Medicine:

 Jeffrey L. Piccirillo, D.O., a 50-year-old Iowa-licensed physician who formerly practiced orthopedic surgery in Grinnell, Iowa, and general medicine in Grinnell, Iowa, and Lake in the Hills, Illinois, entered into a Settlement Agreement with the Board on June 28, 2013.
 On January 28, 2008, the Board charged Dr. Piccirillo with professional incompetency and practice harmful or detrimental to the public in his orthopedic surgery practice.

 On February 12, 2009, Dr. Piccirillo entered into a Settlement Agreement with the Board.
 Dr. Piccirillo was prohibited from practicing surgery, required to complete a Board-approved mental health assessment and placed on indefinite probation subject to Board monitoring.
 The Board also issued Dr. Piccirillo a Citation and Warning and ordered him to a pay a $5,000 civil penalty.